src-d/hercules/README.md

 `--style` changes the background to be either white ("black" foreground) or black ("white" foreground).
 `--backend` chooses the Matplotlib backend.

-To use matplotlib on macOS and avoid runtime errors, one can pin default backend by
+(required in macOS) you can pin the default Matplotlib backend with

 ```
 echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc
 ```